Wally West: The Flash

 The 2000s saw writer Geoff Johns revitalize the character by introducing new versions of characters such as Zoom and making significant use of the Rogues.
 Other changes included restoring the Flash to a secret identity; his identity had been public since shortly after Barry Allen's death, but the traumatic events of his first battle with Zoom prompted Wally to make a deal with the Spectre to erase his identity from public knowledge.

-During the Identity Crisis crossover, Wally and Kyle Rayner learned Doctor Light's mindwipe by the original Justice League and the cause of the villain's transformation from a dangerous serial rapist to an ineffectual buffoon.
+During the Identity Crisis crossover, Wally and Kyle Rayner learned of Doctor Light's mindwipe by the original Justice League and the cause of the villain's transformation from a dangerous serial rapist to an ineffectual buffoon.
 When Light vows revenge against the League, Wally realizes that the villain is again a powerful threat.
 He then warns the Teen Titans and Outsiders not to underestimate Light, and later joins their fight against him.

 In the miniseries Infinite Crisis, as a narrative device, Wally West and his family were seen leaving for an alternative reality.
 This allowed the character Bart Allen to become the fourth Flash and headline a relaunched third volume of the title, called The Flash: The Fastest Man Alive.

 The critical reaction to this new version of the Flash was mixed and Bart was killed off in the final issue of the short-lived third volume.
 It was decided that Wally West should return, and the JLA/JSA story "The Lightning Saga" was used to return the character to Earth along with his wife and children, who appear to have aged several years.

 The character next appeared in All Flash #1 (2007), seeking vengeance on those who had killed Bart Allen.
 This was followed by The Flash vol. 2, which resumed publication after the long hiatus with issue #231 (October 2007).
 The series found the character struggling with trying to raise his two super-powered twins, plagued by accelerated growth and their inexperience in the heroic game, a task made more difficult by Wally's unemployment, his inability to keep a steady job, and the mistrust of the League for his decision to bring two children into the fold.
 The series was canceled with issue #247 (February 2009).

 In Final Crisis, the character was reunited with Barry Allen, who had returned to life.
 Later, in The Flash: Rebirth, Wally makes modifications on his costume's cowl and emblem to further differentiate himself from Barry.